Easy Sweet Potato Black Bean Bowls with mango tahini sauce make a healthy and tasty vegetarian weeknight meal!

-The idea for this recipe came from its sister recipes, my Buddha Bowls with Peanut Sauce and Curried Cauliflower Chickpea Buddha Bowls.
 I absolutely love doing sheet pan build-your-own-bowl situations for weeknight meals because you can throw in whatever veggies and grains you have on hand and make it your own.

 Fresh, juicy, vibrant mango brings all the lovely flavors of this bowl together.
 For the sauce, we're pairing mango with simple ingredients you likely have in your pantry like creamy tahini, tangy apple cider vinegar, a splash of velvety olive oil, and curry powder.
 Hungry yet?

 If you happen to be blessed with leftover sauce, it's absolutely delish drizzled on just about anything savory, like fish, tofu, raw vegetables and beyond.

 With over thirteen grams of protein and fiber per serving, these buddha bowls are a wholesome and filling answer to the "what's for dinner?" question.

 Mangos are also an excellent source of vitamin C, offering 50% of the daily value per 3⁄4 cup serving.
 They’re also a good source of folate and copper, at 15% of the daily value per serving.

 Mangos contain polyphenols like beta-carotene, lutein and other carotenoids that account for the mango’s yellow hue.
 Anthocyanins contribute to the red color in some varieties.
 Emerging research suggests that mangos may have an impact on gut health, too!